emaloney/MBDataEnvironment/README.md

 The list of included functions can be seen in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml); they are declared using the `<Function ... />` tag.

-The functions are documented within their implementing classes:
+The functions themselves are documented within their implementing classes:

 - [`MBMLCollectionFunctions`](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBMLCollectionFunctions.html)
 - [`MBMLDataProcessingFunctions`](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBMLDataProcessingFunctions.html)